Trastuzumab and hyaluronidase-oysk (Herceptin Hylecta)

 - Changes in the tissue of the heart and heart function, which may be life-threatening.
 Some changes may happen that can cause your heart to have less ability to pump blood.
 This drug may also increase your risk of heart attack.

 - Serious and life-threatening lung problems such as inflammation (swelling) and scarring of the lungs which makes breathing difficult.

 - While you are getting this drug, you may have a reaction to the drug, which may be life-threatening.
 Sometimes you may be given medication to stop or lessen these side effects.
 Your nurse will check you closely for these signs: fever or shaking chills, flushing, facial swelling, feeling dizzy, headache, trouble breathing, rash, itching, chest tightness, or chest pain.
 These reactions may happen after your infusion.
 If this happens, call 911 for emergency care.

-- Severe decrease in the number of white blood cells.
+- If you are also receiving chemotherapy with trastuzumab, you may experience a more severe decrease in the number of white blood cells than you would with chemotherapy alone.
 This may raise your risk of infection which may be life-threatening.

 Note: Some of the side effects above are very rare.
 If you have concerns and/or questions, please discuss them with your medical team.

 - This drug may be present in the saliva, tears, sweat, urine, stool, vomit, semen, and vaginal secretions.
 Talk to your doctor and/or your nurse about the necessary precautions to take during this time.

 Treating Side Effects

 - Manage tiredness by pacing your activities for the day.